NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Rhyton of the Radiant Ifrit.md

 **Frequency** once per day

 **Effect** An ifrit's hospitality always comes with an implied threat.
 You cause the shuyookh to briefly appear and take its vengeance on those who would hurt you, the genie's "guest."
 The shuyookh issues a 6th-rank [[Spells/Command|Command]] that targets all creatures hostile to you in range instead of the usual number of targets.
 The shuyookh issues the same command to all of them.
-Each target that fails its save also feels all nourishment leached from it, becoming [[Conditions/Fatigued|Fatigued]] as long as it's affected by the command.
+Each target that fails its save also feels all nourishment leached from it, becoming [[Fatigued|Fatigued]] as long as it's affected by the command.

 *Source: Pathfinder Rage of Elements*
 *OGL*